Monday, January 26, 2026

 Higher education should embrace interdisciplinary studies to bridge the gap between fields.

-Omniscience - 70%+ (as it has a huge subject load)
+Science & Research - 60%+ (as it has a huge subject load)

 Law and Maths - 75%+ (as a lot of memorization is involved)